What is an orthoptist?

 If your GP or ophthalmologist refers your child to an orthoptist, it’s a good idea to talk about the following things:

-- Why you’re going to the orthoptist: ask why your child needs to see an orthoptist.
+- Why you’re going: ask why your child needs to see an orthoptist.

 - Waiting list: how long before you can get an appointment to see the orthoptist?

 - Cost: how much will the appointment with the orthoptist cost?
-It might be expensive, so you could check whether you can get money back from Medicare, private health insurance, the Transport and Accident Commission (TAC) or Workcover or whether you can get some other kind of financial help.
+It might be expensive, so you could check whether you can get help with costs from Medicare, private health insurance, the National Disability Insurance Scheme (NDIS), the Transport and Accident Commission (TAC) or Workcover.

 - Location: find out where you have to go to see the orthoptist – for example, a public or private hospital, or consulting rooms.
 You might have to travel further than you expect, depending on your child’s needs.

-You might want to talk about these things and any other questions you have with your GP or ophthalmologist before you go to the orthoptist.
+You can ask your GP or ophthalmologist these and any other questions before you go to the orthoptist.
 You could also ask the orthoptist’s clinic when you make the appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+It’s a good idea to write down your questions, so you don’t forget.

 When you go to the appointment, it’s OK to ask the orthoptist to explain anything you don’t understand about your child’s eyes or vision.